ttkorhonen/e3pages/docs/design/3_wrappers.md

 ---

-Before we move on, we should take a brief detour to look at the output of this process (this will be covered more in-depth in {ref}`build_process`), i.e. a compiled and installed module.
+Before we move on, we should take a brief detour to look at the output of this process (this will be covered more in-depth in {ref}`build_process`), i.e., a compiled and installed module.
 For *iocStats* 3.1.16 built under *require* 3.3.0, we find the following:

 ```bash
 $ tree /epics/base-7.0.4/require/3.3.0/siteMods/iocstats/3.1.16/